 “Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant.” ―Tony Robbins

-A big part of my decision-making missteps has been because I want something right now (like I would rather be typing and staring at the waves right now).
+A big part of my decision-making missteps has been because I want something right now (like I would rather type and stare at the waves right now).

 I have learned that sometimes, even when you know a decision is right, the timing might not be correct.

-I started writing last year and was one of the lucky ones who started making some money quickly.
+I started writing last year and was one of the lucky ones who made some money quickly.